QuiltMC/rfcs/structure/0007-community-team.md

 #### Admin Board Members

-Unless they're also a voting member of the Community Team, members of the Quilt Admin Board do note vote on internal polls by default.
+Unless they're also a voting member of the Community Team, members of the Quilt Admin Board do not vote on internal polls by default.

 ## Process: Changing Community Policies